psychotherapy, counselling, art therapy in South London and online

 Self development and exploration workshops and experiences to reveal your inner potential.
 Creative group work to draw on the power of human connections.

-Individual psychotherapy and counselling sessions cost £80 for 50 minute session.The first session may be longer and the price may change to reflect this.
+Individual psychotherapy and counselling sessions (face to face or online) cost £80 for 50 minute session.The first session may be longer and the price may change to reflect this.
 I will always discuss this with you before starting.

 Group and workshop fees are variable, depending on the group size and the location.

 I’m a paragraph.
 Double click here or click Edit Text to add some text of your own or to change the font.
 This is the place for you to tell your site visitors a little bit about you and your services